hassifmohd/project-management/_posts/2019-07-01-master-project-management-avoid-the-10-most-common-mistakes-chapter1.md

 ## Step 1: Define the project

 - Write down what are we going to do
-- Also good to write down what we not going to do
+- Also good to write down what we are not going to do
 - Make sure the writing get approval from stakeholders
-- Done during kick-off meeting
+- Done during a kick-off meeting

 ## Kick-off meeting

 - Have a "kickoff" meeting.
-To get every stakeholder agree about what we going to deliver
+To get every stakeholder to agree about what we are going to deliver
-- Be "assertive" during kickoff meeting.
-Looks confident but dont promise things that is impossible
+- Be "assertive" during the kickoff meeting.
+Looks confident but don't promise impossible things

 ## Step 2: List all the task